 Our custom anesthesia protocol is designed to be as safe and pain free as possible.
 Our goal is to provide human-quality anesthesia and surgery.
 Here’s how:

 Plan to arrive with your pet between 8:15 and 8:30 AM on the day scheduled for surgery.
-For extenuating circumstances we may arrange to accept your pet the evening before the scheduled surgery (by 7:30 PM).

 Be sure your pet fasts (no food intake) after 10:00 PM on the night prior to surgery.
 Normal water intake is permitted.